-Overall you can see that my ratings are pretty high, and have been above 90% for most semesters.
+Overall you can see that my ratings are pretty high, hovering around 90%.
 But when you look at these trends in more detail, you can see that there is quite a bit of variation from semester to semester:

-As the best-fit linear trendline on the graph above suggests, I have experienced an overall decrease in my course ratings, although my sample size is small enough to call into question the statistical significance of this trend.
-Thanks to getting some relatively lower ratings over the past four years, the trend has gone weakly negative.
+As the best-fit linear trendline on the graph above suggests, I have experienced an overall decrease in my course ratings.
 I am happy that my ratings are generally high, but I have my concerns that I am getting worse in the eyes of my students.
 Why this might be is really tough to figure out.

 But being more demanding in these areas hasn’t always led to lower levels of student dissatisfaction; in fact, when I first started employing this more rigorous version of my pedagogy (Fall 2013), I actually received my third-highest overall ratings ever.
 And my best ratings of all time were from the Fall of 2016, the first semester when I began expecting CORE-level work of my students.
 So while there are a lot of comments from students suggesting that I am too demanding, it seems to be a bit of a “luck of the draw” phenomenon as to how many students with this complaint that I get per semester.
 Just a few students who feel overwhelmed by the work demands can really tip my ratings.